Japan Subway Systems

 Subways in Japan have announcements on the train in Japanese and frequently in English too.
 The next station is often displayed on electronic boards in the carriages in both Japanese and English.

-Tokyo's subway system is one of the largest and busiest in the world.
-There are 13 lines, 8 operated by Tokyo Metro or (TRTA) Teito Rapid Transit Authority (formerly Eidan Subways) and 4 lines managed by Toei Subway run by Tokyo Metropolitan Government.
-Each line has a color and a number and each station also has a number.
+The Tokyo subway system is one of the largest and busiest in the world.
+There are 13 lines, 8 operated by Tokyo Metro or (TRTA) Teito Rapid Transit Authority (formerly Eidan Subways) and 4 lines managed by Toei Subway run by the Tokyo Metropolitan Government.
+Each line has a color and a numer, and each station also has a number.

 Tokyo Metro operated lines are: Chiyoda Line, Ginza Line, Fukutoshin Line, Hanzomon Line, Hibiya Line, Marunouchi Line, Nanboku Line, Tozai Line and Yurakucho Line.

-Ticket prices for the subway in Tokyo start at 160 yen, but if you are spending any time in Tokyo it would be wise to invest in a PASMO or SUICA rechargeable card to ease connections between the two systems and save on the wait for buying tickets.
-All rechargeable IC cards in Japan can now be used throughout the country, thus a SUICA card can be used on the Nagoya, Osaka and Kyoto subways etc.
+Ticket prices for the subway in Tokyo start at 170 yen for a paper ticket, or 165 yen with a PASMO or SUICA rechargeable card.
+Rechargeable cards ease connections between the two systems and save on the time for calculating fares and the wait for buying tickets.
+All rechargeable IC cards in Japan can now be used throughout the country, thus a SUICA card can be used on the Nagoya, Osaka and Kyoto subways, as well as on above-ground trains.

-Changing lines may involve a long walk - sometimes even going up to street level and walking a few hundred meters to the connecting station.
+Changing subway lines in Tokyo can in some cases involve up to a 5-minute or so walk - sometimes even going up to street level and walking a few hundred meters to the connecting station.

 Train on the Nagoya subway

 The Icoca card is an IC smart card which can be used on the JR West network in western Japan (Osaka, Kyoto, Kobe, Nara, etc).
-The Icoca card is interoperable with the Suica card (see above) and can therefore be used on the JR East system in Tokyo and in Sendai.
+The Icoca card (literally the "Let's Go!" card) is interoperable with the Suica card (see above) and can therefore be used on the JR East system in Tokyo and in Sendai.

 Nagoya's subway has six lines - the Higashiyama Line, Meijo Line, Meiko Line, Tsurumai Line, Sakura-dori Line and Kamiida Line.
 These lines intersect with other urban rail networks including Meitetsu Railways, JR, Kintetsu Railways and the Linimo maglev train.

-The main intersecting stations are Nagoya Station, Kanayama Station, Imaike, Gokiso and Sakae Station.
-Prices start from 200 yen and it is possible to buy one-day passes for the subway system and for the subway and bus networks combined.
+Fares start at 200 yen and it is possible to buy one-day passes for the subway system (740 yen) and for the subway and bus networks combined (850 yen).

 There is one street car line which runs from Nishi-Yon-chome to the Susukino entertainment area.

-Odori Station intersects with all three lines and Sapporo Station connects with the Namboku and Toho Lines.
-One day passes are available for the Sapporo subway for 800 yen and for subway, bus and tram/street car for 1000 yen (500 yen on weekends and public holidays).
-Sapporo will introduce a smart card from 2009 called SAPICA, which is valid on the Sapporo subway.
+One day passes are available for the Sapporo subway for 830 yen and for subway, bus and tram/street car for 1000 yen (520 yen on weekends and public holidays).
+Sapporo introduced a smart card in 2009 called SAPICA, which is valid on the Sapporo subway.

 The Kyoto subway system consists of two lines: the Tozai Line running east west from Umazu Tenjingawa through Nijo Station to Rokujizo, and the north-south Karasuma Line running through Kyoto Station from Kokusaikaikan in the north of the city to Takeda in the south (with connections to Kintetsu).
-The only station for intersections is Karasuma Oike.
-There are presently (2013) 31 stations on the Kyoto subway network.
+The only station for transfers is Karasuma Oike (near the Kyoto International Manga Museum).
+There are presently (2014) 32 stations on the Kyoto subway network.

-The Hayakaken smart card system will be introduced in 2009.
+The Hayakaken smart card system was introduced in 2009, and earns the bearer points with use.

 The Kobe subway consists of two lines: the Seishin-Yamate Line (Green) and the Kaigan Line (Blue), which intersect at Sannomiya and Shin-Nagata stations.
 The Seishin-Yamate Line runs from roughly east-west from Tanigami to Seishin Chuo with 17 stations and the Kaigan Line forms a southerly loop from Sannomiya Hanadokei-mae to Shin-Nagata with 10 stations.
 The Kaigan Line trains are propelled by linear motors and the line was opened in time for the 2002 World Cup.